-The land is situated in the Cumberland Council (the Council) Local Government Area (LGA) and the trees are protected under Cumberland Council's Local Environmental Plan (LEP) 2021 and Cumberland DCP - Part G. This report involves 12 trees (the trees), as indicated on Site Plan A - Survey of Subject Trees (Appendix C) and considers the removal of five (5) trees which includes 4 exempt/weed specimens within the property and the retention of seven (7) trees on the property boundary and within neighbouring properties.
-The trees will be considered as 1 stand to encompass all trees within and immediately adjacent to the site, where appropriate, as marked on Appendix C, Survey of Subject Trees.
-Tree Protection Zone (TPZ) fences or works are marked on Appendix F, Trees to be Retained and Tree Protection Zones
+The land is situated in the Fairfield City Council (the Council) Local Government Area (LGA) and the trees are protected under Clause 5.9 of Councils Local Environment Plan (LEP) 2013.
+The Council is the consenting authority for development works on the site.
+This report involves 7 trees (the trees), as indicated on Site Plan A - Survey of Subject Trees (Appendix C) and considers the removal of four (4) trees within the property and the retention of three (3) trees within the property and neighbouring properties.
+The trees will be considered as 2 stands to encompass all trees within and immediately adjacent to the site, where appropriate, as marked on Appendix C, Survey of Subject Trees.
+Tree Protection Zone (TPZ) fences or works are marked on Appendix F, Trees to be Retained and Tree Protection Zones.

-The site is comprised of two residential blocks where the existing structures are to be demolished and are to be replaced with a proposed general housing townhouse development.
+The site is comprised of four residential blocks where the existing structures are to be demolished and are to be replaced with a proposed senior housing development.
 As part of the Landscape Plan where appropriate, the tree cover on the site will be enhanced by planting with advanced specimens/s of appropriate tree species for the space available above and below ground being soil volumes available and to prevent future conflict between trees and built structures.